5m1Ly/restfx/readme.md

 - **About**
 - **Installation**
 - **Methods**
+	- fetch the library
+	- create http routes
+	- create http requests
+	- create http requests
 ---
 ## About
 This library is primarly created to make the process of building rest api calls in your server easier.
-Next to the methods which achieve this, methods for easly creating http requests, validating the version of a resource & build in tebex webhook support.
+Next to the methods which achieves this, methods for easly creating http requests, validating the version of a resource & build in tebex webhook support.

 ---
 ## Installation & Setup